 Our Website Accessibility Consultancy Service

-We have always worked with other agencies over the years, advising them on how to improve the accessibility of their website and spreading good practice.
-It is always our aim to work alongside everyone involved in the website development and support them in achieving whatever improvements are practically possible, as well as developing alternative strategies, so that every visitor to their website feels included.
+We have always worked with other agencies over the years, advising them on how to improve the accessibility of their website and spreading good practices.
+It is always our aim to work alongside everyone involved in the website development and support them in achieving whatever improvements are practically possible, as well as developing alternative strategies so that every visitor to their website feels included.

 We have a new website dedicated solely to Website Accessibility Audits

-The subject of website accessibility audits and website accessibility statements is so significant and so large that we have realised that it requires a completely separate website.
+The subject of having both a website accessibility audit and a website accessibility statement is so significant and so large that we have realised that it requires a completely separate website.
 To that end, we launched Access by Audit in 2021, a website that is focused purely on website accessibility audits, explaining them in much greater detail.
 We would invite to you follow this link to the new website.

 We actually use disabled people as part of our audits!